Yoo Sang-chul: International career

 Yoo scored two goals for South Korea in FIFA World Cup, one in 1998 against Belgium, and another in 2002 against Poland.
 He played a key part of the South Korea national team when they reached the semi-finals in the 2002 FIFA World Cup, and was named to the World Cup all-star team.
 He was also part of the South Korea under-23 team for the 2004 Summer Olympics, who finished second in Group A, making it through to the next round, before being defeated by Paraguay, the eventual silver medalists.

 Style of play

 Yoo was one of South Korea's most versatile players in the 1990s and 2000s.
 He was originally a defensive player, who could perform roles of stopper and right back with excellent physical strength, but he had the ability to spark attacks with his incisive distribution after getting great positioning and wide vision in his experiences.
 He could even be deployed as a forward, and he became the top goal-scorer of the league.
 His versatility allowed him to shine in almost any area of the field from defence to attack, and his presence allowed coach Guus Hiddink to alter tactics easily during World Cup matches.
-After his retirement, he shocked Koreans by revealing that he was blind in one eye during his career.
+After his retirement, he shocked Koreans by revealing that he was blind in the left eye during his career.